OurFreeLight/HotStaq-Documentation/docs/faq.md

 # FAQ

 ## Is this a replacement for React or Angular?
 No. It can execute React or Angular applications.
+Additionally it can run along them as well.

 ## Does this work with Internet Explorer 11?
 Not yet.
 This is unfortunately on the roadmap.